Image of Emily Gray

 Publications

-Book: Wrestling with the Reformation in Augsburg, 1530.
-University of North Carolina Press, 2023.
+Wrestling with the Reformation in Augsburg, 1530.
+(Reacting to the Past Series, University of North Carolina Press, 2023.)

-Book Chapter: “Rejecting Neighborliness: The Failure of Simultaneum in Augsburg” in Shared Churches in Early Modern Europe ed.
+“Rejecting Neighborliness: The Failure of Simultaneum in Augsburg” in Sharing Churches in Early Modern Europe ed.
 David Luebke and Marjorie Plummer.
-Boston and Leiden: Brill, 2023.
+(Studies in Medieval and Reformation History, De Gruyter Brill, 2025.)